bitovi/bitops/docs/configuration-base.md

 * **default:** `""`
 * **required:** no

 Base64 encoded `kubeconfig` file.
-Allows deployment tools to interact with a kubernetes cluster.
+Allows deployment tools to interact with a Kubernetes cluster.

 -------------------
 ### default_replace
 * **Environment Variable:** `BITOPS_DEFAULT_REPLACE`
 * **default:** `false`

-If true, [file mergers](default-environment.md) will replace instead of create a copy during a merge
+If true, [file mergers](default-environment.md) will replace instead of creating a copy during a merge.

 -------------------
 ### skip_if_no_environment_changes